jdoleary/Spellmasons/docs/TasksCurrent.md

 # Nov Week 5 / Jan Week 1

 # Bugs / Cleaning
+- Russell Playtest
+    - level 1 in tutorial shouldn't have any liquid
+    - Persistant tooltip about how to move until they do
+    - Maybe have a persistant checklist
+    - Explain that you can cast more than once in a turn
+    - Ending turn caused a 2nd portal to appear/ or was it hovering overhimself with slash?
+    - explain that you can only pickup potions when you are hurt
+    - infinite stamina after portal
+    - "All targets" in slash is confusing if targeting spells haven't been introduced yet
+    - Last Will copy is confusing if player doesn't understand that it's a blessing
+    - he went to retrieve a mana potion after the portal had spawned, I should remove them or something once the portal spawns
+    - Attention Markers are staying behind after a unit moves
+    - You should be able to destroy traps by attacking them
+    - Mana steal should specify "IF a target has mana"
+    - mana steal's health cost disappeared
+    - miniboss vampire was able to move without playing walking animation during the ranged unit turn phase and then continue walking on his own

 - (e) singleplayer is always seeding the same level
 - push + radius*2 + connect + damage isn't damaging the connected units (note, the pushed unit ends up in lava)
     - This is because the unit died when it fell in the lava so connect didn't connect it to other living units